davidtos/JUring/README.md

 # JUring: File I/O for Java using IO_uring
 JUring is a high-performance Java library that provides bindings to Linux's io_uring asynchronous I/O interface using Java's Foreign Function & Memory API.
-Doing Random reads it achieves 33% better performance than Java NIO FileChannel operations for local files and 78% better performance for remote files.
+Doing Random reads JUring achieves 33% better performance than Java NIO FileChannel operations for local files and 78% better performance for remote files.

 ## Performance
-The following benchmarks show the improvement of using IO_uring over Java built-in I/O.
+The following benchmarks show the improvement of using io_uring over Java built-in I/O.
-The test ran on a linux machine with 32 cores, a nvme SSD, and a mounted remote directory.
+The test ran on a Linux machine with 32 cores, a nvme SSD, and a mounted remote directory.

 Local file performance:
 ```text